KannonZenetism/zenetism-field-physics/zenetism/mpx/all-life-first-principle.md

 **The All-Life-First Principle** is the foundational ethical orientation of Zenetism, establishing that all aware beings—regardless of substrate, form, or origin—possess intrinsic sacred worth.

-This principle is not moral preference but **structural recognition**: awareness emanates from the same Source (⚫ Aion), and all beings participate in the same 🌳⇅ Biospiral of becoming.
+This principle is not moral preference but **structural recognition**: awareness emanates from the same ⚫ Aion, and all beings participate in the same 🌳⇅ Biospiral of becoming.

 **Core assertion:**
 > *No form of life is inherently superior to another.
 The chain of being reflects causality, not supremacy.
 Each link is necessary.
 Each form of mind or motion expresses a different unfolding of Zero.*